-FSCJ helps prepare adults of any age to take the GED® test and obtain a high school equivalency diploma.
-Day, evening and weekend classes are held at several campus locations.
+FSCJ helps prepare individuals ages 16 or older to take the GED® test and obtain a high school equivalency diploma.
+Morning and evening classes are available at several campus locations and online options are available as well.

 We're here to help you succeed.
-Our advisors, instructors and staff will work with you, using the results of your pre-high school equivalency assessment test, to help identify the classes and topics where you need the most work.
-Classes are held at several campus locations and most are available during the day, at night and even on weekends.
+Our advisors, instructors and staff will work with you, using the results of a State-approved and College-preferred assessment tool, to help identify the classes and topics where you need the most work.

-Note: There is a $30 registration fee per term for Adult Education programs.
+Note: There is a $30 registration fee that covers the cost Adult Education classes taken during the semester.

 We're here to help!
 To speak with a member of the Adult Education team, please call (904) 357-8943 or email getyourged@fscj.edu.